 For a full description, please consult the Portfolio's prospectus.

-Performance data shown represents past performance and is no guarantee of future results.
-Current performance may be higher or lower than the performance shown.
-The investment return and principal value of an investment will fluctuate so that an investor's shares, when redeemed, may be worth more or less than their original cost.
+Performance data represents past performance.
+Past performance is no guarantee of future results, and current performance may be higher or lower than the performance displayed.
+The investment return and principal value of an investment will fluctuate such that an investor's shares, when redeemed, may be worth more or less than their original cost.
+Total returns include reinvestment of dividends and capital gains and are net of all fees and expenses.
 To obtain performance data current to the most recent month-end, visit www.dimensional.com.

 Market Risk Even a long-term investment approach cannot guarantee a profit.
 Economic, political, and issuer-specific events will cause the value of securities, and the funds that own them, to rise or fall.
 Because the value of your investment in a fund will fluctuate, there is a risk that you will lose money.